 There is a broad level of EU agreement that TTIP presents 7 issues of concern: consumer, worker, environmental, health, Investor/State Dispute Settlement mechanisms (ISDS), regulatory cooperation and transparency.
 The Bureau Europeen des Unions de Consommateurs (BEUC, a French acronym) is a European Consumer Organization, comprising 40 member organizations, in 31 European countries and they declare that they “are a non-governmental organisation whose job is to bring the voice of Europe’s consumers to the European Union legislative institutions of Commission, Parliament and Council”.
 BEUC prioritizes 3 main risks to the European consumer:

-1. Chemicals banned in the EU, but used in products and cosmetics in the USA, might find their way onto European shelves.
+- Chemicals banned in the EU, but used in products and cosmetics in the USA, might find their way onto European shelves.

-2. Access to the European market of food that has not been produced according to European safety standards.
+- Access to the European market of food that has not been produced according to European safety standards.
 The concept of food safety in the USA is based on “reasonable certainty of no harm” and not on the “precautionary principle” as it is in the EU.

-3. Undermining data protection standards.
+- Undermining data protection standards.
 In the EU, the rights to privacy and protection of personal data are fundamental – broad in scope and linked to strong sanctions.
 In the USA, privacy is simply a matter of consumer protection in a very limited number of areas such as with children and the internet, health and financial services.

 To deal with the 1st, cosmetic products are an indispensable part of everyone’s daily routine, so a great place to start and look at some of the TTIP consumer relevant detail.
-Cosmetics range from everyday hygiene products sbanned_cosmeticsuch as soap, shampoo, deodorant, and toothpaste to luxury beauty items including perfumes and makeup.
+Cosmetics range from everyday hygiene products such as soap, shampoo, deodorant, and toothpaste to luxury beauty items including perfumes and makeup.
 The European Commission (EC) requires that these products are regulated at European level to ensure consumer safety and to secure an internal market for cosmetics.
 BEUC points out that the EU consumer uses on average 15 cosmetic products a day, so we are talking a lot of product and money, led by females in France and Italy.
 Today in the EU we mostly unknowingly enjoy the benefits.

 In order to protect the EU consumer, BEUC wants TTIP regulation with regards to i) banned substances ii) labelling and iii) regulation of emerging technologies.
 To give this some context; the figures, which amazed me, show that in the EU we have a list of 1,377 banned substances from use in cosmetics and to crown that off we have additional regulation applied to >250 ingredients.
 If you would like to check the list of banned substances out, here you go.
 By contrast, in the USA there are only approximately 11 substances that have been banned from cosmetics at federal level.
 Furthermore, in the EU we have 26 fragrances (suspected as causes of allergies) that are required to be listed in the ingredients of cosmetic products.
 Obligatory EU package and product labelling ensures people can understand what they are buying and so avoid certain substances, ingredients and fragrances.
 Next let’s look forward to emerging technologies and cosmetics, such as nanomaterials.
 Unsure of implications for health and the environment, companies seeking to include nanomaterials in their cosmetic products must notify the EC six months in advance before placing it on the market.
 If approved there is, of course, a labelling requirement.
 The above three examples demonstrate the detail of the issues that are currently in the well cleansed and moisturized hands of the EU and US negotiating teams.